xdev-software/hierarchical-stopwatch/README.md

 # hierarchical-stopwatch

-A hierarchical stopwatch that supports nesting and can be used to track performance across methods and classes.
+A hierarchical Java stopwatch that supports nesting and can be used to track performance across methods and classes.
 It also supports async.

 Example output:
 ```